roboteur/setup-raspberrypi-zero-w/README.md

 #### Desktop Login Doesn't Work
 * Accepts user and password but doesn't push through with the boot >> Maker sure you have flashed the "desktop" version.

+#### It worked the first time, but now it didn't.
+* Your Pi Zero's IP address could have been changed for some reasons.
+Check again if you have the right IP address with VNC settings.